DontPanicO/fastapi-distributed-websocket/README.md

 A library to implement websocket for distibuted systems based on FastAPI.

-**N.B.: This library is still under development and is not ready for production yet.**
+**N.B.: This library is still at an early stage, use it in production at your own risk.**

+## What it does

+The main features of this libarary are:

+* Easly implementing broadcasting, pub/sub, chat rooms, etc...
+* Authentication
+* Clean exception handling
+* An in memory broker for fast development

 ## Problems of scaling websocket among multiple servers in production